 His Northwest Tales take place during natural disasters.
 The Great Seattle Earthquake and Rainier Erupts! are the first in a planned series of novels in which the protagonists find themselves fighting for their lives against the forces of nature.

-My medical thrillers follow the exploits of Dr. Peyton McKean, whom I like to bill as “The Greatest Mind Since Sherlock Holmes.”
-A biotechnology researcher and DNA evidence sleuth, McKean is not only one of the most brilliant minds of our times, but a born adventurer who can match daring-do with James Bond.
+His medical thrillers follow the exploits of Dr. Peyton McKean, whom he bills as “The Greatest Mind Since Sherlock Holmes.”
+A biotechnology researcher and DNA-evidence sleuth, McKean is one of the most brilliant minds of our times and a born adventurer who can match daring-do with James Bond.

-My science fiction novels grow out of my love of animals, living and extinct.
-Dinosaur Wars and its sequel, Dinosaur Wars: Counterattack, follow two young lovers, Chase Armstrong, a Yellowstone Park wildlife biologist, and Kit Daniels, a Montana cattle rancher's daughter and fossil digger, who face an invasion of prehistoric beasts in the mountain heartland of America.
+Tom's science fiction novels grow out of his biology background and his love of animals, living and extinct.
+Dinosaur Wars: Earthfall and its sequels, Counterattack and Blood On The Moon, follow two young adventurers, Chase Armstrong, a Yellowstone Park wildlife biologist, and Kit Daniels, a Montana cattle rancher's daughter, who face an invasion of prehistoric beasts in the mountain heartland of America.

-I studied fiction writing at the University of Washington and was awarded certificates in both Literary and Commercial Fiction.
-My novels and short stories have been finalist entries five times in the Pacific Northwest Writers Competition.
+Tom's novels and short stories have won several awards in the Pacific Northwest Writers Competition.
 The Jihad Virus took third prize in that event in 2003 and a short story, "Earth Rover," took the same prize in 2005.

 Tom is a professional member of both the Mystery Writers of America and the Science Fiction and Fantasy Writers of America.
 He served two terms as the President of the Northwest Chapter of the MWA.